We look forward to receiving your signal!

 In Switzerland, accessibility has been established by law since 2002 with the Act on the Elimination of Discrimination against Persons with Disabilities.
 Therefore, all federal websites must be updated to a version that’s accessible to everyone.
 Considering that according to the Federal Office of Statistics around 1,500,000 people in Switzerland live with a disability, it’s clear that these optimisations are necessary.

 With those issues in mind, SBB approached us in October 2017.
 We were tasked with revising the SBB WiFi portal and updating the design to conform with SBB’s official website.
 Our main focus, however, was to make the platform more accessible for all kinds of users, especially people with visual impairments.
 To this end, we revised the content structure of SBB WiFi and then checked it with screen readers.

 Screen readers are applications that help people with visual impairments to use websites and apps.
 As the name suggests, they read out loud what’s displayed on the screen.
 But a screen reader does more than that.
 With screen readers it’s also possible to select links or jump to different parts of a website via abbreviations.
 For screen readers to work efficiently, websites have to be structured with specific valid HTML/CSS code.
 Furthermore, we need to provide additional information elements in the code that help the listener find their way around.
 Many things remain “invisible”—but not unimportant.

 Certificate: WCAG Level AA

 Our accessibility work has been tested and certified by “Access for all,” a Swiss foundation committed to accessibility.
 Since March 2018, SBB WiFi officially meets WCAG Level AA.
-We at Nothing Interactive are pleased with this result and hope to engage in more projects that emphasise accessibility.
+We at Nothing are pleased with this result and hope to engage in more projects that emphasise accessibility.